MattDunks94/flash-empire-apparel/README.md

 - Adjust Product Quantity:
   - When editing shopping bag I noticed, when adjusting product quantity, you could only adjust the quantity of the  latest product added to the shopping bag.
 Think this maybe a Javascript glitch?
 - Error in database:
   - I came upon errors involving the database and objects created but then didn't exist.
 This happened a couple of times and couldn't find any way around it other than to create a new database.
 I learned from the first time this happened and created a table of my [Site Data](documentation/PRO-5-DB-DATA.pdf) just in case it happened again, which it did.
 Having a copy of my site data made it that much quicker to import the data to the new database.
+- Not receiving order confirmation email:
+  - Whenever I tested the checkout order process I never received an order confirmation email.
+Think this might have something to do with my webhook in stripe as I followed the 'Boutique Ado' videos step by step for this feature but unfortunately I have had issues with it.

 ## Technologies Used: